Process of Aging and How to Manage It?

 In a clinical trial published in 2001, researchers followed 3,640 participants with age-related macular degeneration for an average of 6.3 years.
 Results showed that those who took a combination of antioxidants and zinc in supplement form had a 25 percent reduced risk of developing advanced stages of age-related macular degeneration (compared to those assigned to a placebo).

-Ubiquinol is Powerful Source of Cellular Energy
+Ubiquinol is Powerful Anti-Aging Protection

+Cells are the basic building blocks of tissues in your body.
+Aging changes occur in all of the body’s cells, tissues and organs.
+These changes affect the functioning of all body systems.
 Ubiquinol is the active (non-oxided) form of CoQ10 which provides essential energy for your cells and protects them against oxidation stress.
 Around age 40 we start losing production of CoQ10.
 Studies showed that Ubiquinol supplements are up to 6 times more effective than ubiquinone (the oxidised and less potent form).
 Ubiquinol has two extra electrons.
 Because it has those two extra electrons and can donate them, it is a very strong lipid soluble antioxidant.
 The two main functions of Ubiquinol is cellular energy and cellular protection.
 There are other functions, it also helps regenerate vitamin E and vitamin C in your body.

 help keeping blood levels high in CoQ10